yedivanseven/slangmod/README.md

 To do all these things, `slangmod` provides a command-line interface (CLI) with fine-grained configuration options on one hand, and the raw building blocks it is made of on the other hand.
 Leveraging the foundational functionalities provided by the [swak](https://github.com/yedivanseven/swak) package, any other workflow can thus be quickly coded up.

 ## Installation
+### Python package
 * Create a new virtual environment running at least `python 3.12`.
 * The easiest way of installing `slangmod` is from the python package index [PyPI](https://pypi.org/project/slangmod/), where it is hosted.
 Simply type